HL7Norway/HelseAPI/README.md

 ## Plan

-Still in concept phase, the plan is to make a library of profiles based on ideas from Argonaut/US Core (minimum data set for query) and International Patient Summary (IPS).
+Still in concept phase, the plan is to make a library of profiles based on ideas from Argonaut/US Core (minimum data set for query) and International Patient Summary (IPS) and [International Patent Access (IPA](https://build.fhir.org/ig/grahamegrieve/ipa-candidate/).

 The profiles will make use of Norwegian [base profiles (no-basis) for R4](https://github.com/HL7Norway/basisprofiler-r4).